 On the other hand, the rate of principal payments and the yield on the notes will be affected by scheduled payments with respect to, and maturities and average lives of, the trust student loans.
 These may be lengthened as a result of, among other things, grace periods, deferment periods, forbearance periods, or repayment term or monthly payment amount modifications agreed to by the servicer.
-Therefore, payments on the class A-5 notes could occur significantly later than expected.
-Consequently, the actual maturity and the weighted average life of the class A-5 notes could be significantly longer than expected and periodic balances could be significantly higher than expected.
-The rate of payment of principal of the class A-5 notes and the yield on the class A-5 notes may also be affected by the severity of those losses and by the timing of those losses, which may affect the ability of the guarantors to make timely guarantee payments with respect thereto.
-In addition, the maturity of certain of the trust student loans could extend beyond the legal maturity date for the class A-5 notes.
+Therefore, payments on the class A-7A notes could occur significantly later than expected.
+Consequently, the actual maturity and the weighted average life of the class A-7A notes could be significantly longer than expected and periodic balances could be significantly higher than expected.
+The rate of payment of principal of the class A-7A notes and the yield on the class A-7A notes may also be affected by the rate of defaults resulting in losses on defaulted trust student loans which have been liquidated, by the severity of those losses and by the timing of those losses, which may affect the ability of the guarantors to make timely guarantee payments with respect thereto.
+In addition, the maturity of certain of the trust student loans could extend beyond the legal maturity date for the class A-7A notes.